2011–2013 Russian protests: 17–18 December 2011

-A rally was held on 18 December in Moscow, organized by Communist Party of the Russian Federation in Moscow and took place at Manezhnaya Square.
+A rally was held on 18 December in Moscow, organised by Communist Party of the Russian Federation in Moscow and took place at Manezhnaya Square.
 Several thousand supporters turned out, but many were elderly.

 Another smaller rally took place in Saint Petersburg at Pionerskaya Square.

-Gennady Zyuganov, head of the party and its candidate for President of Russia, has denounced election regularities but has also expressed his opposition to the organizers of the mass demonstrations who he views as ultra liberals who are exploiting unrest.
+Gennady Zyuganov, head of the party and its candidate for President of Russia, has denounced election regularities but has also expressed his opposition to the organisers of the mass demonstrations who he views as ultra liberals who are exploiting unrest.

 24 December 2011

 Moscow rally 24 December 2011, Academician Sakharov Avenue.